The following historical timeline of Jewish life at Brandeis was prepared by Isaac Kurtz '18 and Professor Jonathan D. Sarna '75.

 2012 – Amid rising tensions surrounding the conversation about Israel on campus, students form Brandeis Visions for Israel in an Evolving World (bVIEW).
 The group’s goal is to depolarize and improve Israel-related discussions on the Brandeis campus and on campuses across the United States.
 The group initiates a yearly conference which draws 200 students from over 17 campuses.

 2017 - Rabbi Seth Winberg is named Executive Director of Hillel at Brandeis and Senior Jewish Chaplain.
 Winberg notes that “Hillel at Brandeis is uniquely positioned to have an outsized impact on the Jewish people around the world”.
-Rabbi Elisabeth Stern is named acting director of religious and spiritual life as well as Jewish chaplain.

 A Host at Last, Abram Sachar; Atlantic Monthly Press 1976 Pg 258